Career paths and liberal arts

 - Jean-Philippe Wauthier ('03) works for the CBC and Radio Canada

-- Joanna Smith ('06) is a journalist with the Toronto Star and is currently posted to the parliamentary bureau in Ottawa
+- Joanna Smith ('06) is a political journalist with the Ottawa bureau of The Canadian Press

 In the international media spotlight: